KelseyJustis/CS74-Project/README.md

 		-AlgCodeFinal: Final version of decision tree algorithm

-		-Data: Syllabi .txt files, from which we extract our features

 		-OldAlgorithmVersions: Version of algorithm from early tests and milestone

 		-ParserCode: Code to extract features from syllabi .txt files

 		-PDFTextExtractionCode: Reads in our .csv file of medians; given a syllabus .txt file, pairs it with the corect median.
+					Also contains .txt files for every syllabus.